00. A revised and updated version of this post can be found here.

 However, before you believe this, read Jacob Cohen’s Things I Have Learned (So Far).

-Again, the following series of commands will be more instructive if you follow along and execute them in R.
+To somewhat control the length of this post, I am not including images for all of the graphics produced by the following code.
+Thus, as before, the examples will be more instructive if you follow along and execute them in R.

 The R language makes it possible to create impressive graphics with only a few lines of code.
-For example, to make a scatterplot of humerus versus femur length using the Bumpus data:
+To make a scatterplot of humerus versus femur length using the Bumpus data:

 This yields a simple plot of the data points.
 However, if we instead enter: